FlutterFlow/flutterflow-documentation/docs/ff-integrations/notifications/push-notifications/getting-started.md

 1. Select the **Widget** (e.g., IconButton, Button, etc.) on which you want to add the action.

-5. Select **Actions** from the Properties panel (the right menu), and click **Open**.
+2. Select **Actions** from the Properties Panel (the right menu), and click **Open**.
 This will open an **Action Flow Editor** in a new popup window.
     1. Click on the **+ Add Action**.

     2. On the right side, search and select the **Trigger Push Notification** action.
     3. To set who should receive the push notification, set the **Audience** to **Single Recipient** or **Multiple Recipient**.
         * If you want to send a notification to a single user, set it to 'Single Recipient'.
 For example, sending a notification only to the group creator when someone joins the group.
         * If you want to send a notification to multiple users, set it to 'Multiple Recipients'.
 For example, sending a notification to all group members when someone joins the group.
-	11. Set the **Source** of user document reference (e.g., app state variable or Firestore document).
+    4. Set the **Source** of user document reference (e.g., app state variable or Firestore document).
-	14. Further options are available based on the selected source.
+    5. Further options are available based on the selected source.
-	17. To set the specific notification title text, enter the **Notification Title**.
+    6. To set the specific notification title text, enter the **Notification Title**.
-	20. You can set the **Notification Text** from a variable.
+    7. You can set the **Notification Text** from a variable.
-	23. Optional: Open the **Notification Image** section to set the image that you want to appear in the notification.
+    8. Optional: Open the **Notification Image** section to set the image that you want to appear in the notification.
-	26. Turn on the **Deliver with Sound** if you want to send a notification with the user's default sound/vibration.
+    9. Turn on the **Deliver with Sound** if you want to send a notification with the user's default sound/vibration.
-	29. To set which page to open when a user taps the notification, set the **Initial Page** to the page you would like to open.
+    10. To set which page to open when a user taps the notification, set the **Initial Page** to the page you would like to open.
 You can also [pass on the parameters](/settings-and-integrations/app-settings/push-notifications#push-notifications-with-data) if page requests.

 <div class="video-container"><iframe src="https://www.loom.
 com/embed/5a6fa52d6802486fa0581f5ced56899e?sid=ca075c66-1b9a-4938-b882-0b3d7c803cb5" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div>